firebitsbr/make-me-go/README.md

 in each one and you'll need to recreate each one with a separate call to the ```WriteAssets()``` function.

+There is a collection of file extentions named ```UTF8Extentions```.
+Any files with one of those extentions has code generated using UTF8 directly in the source file (chunked and escaped), whereas other files will by generated as byte array entries.
+This should all be transparent, but if you have any issues with text files (".txt", ".md", ".markdown", ".html", ".css", ".js", ".go", ".rtf") you can clear down that collection and all files will be written as byte arrays.

 ---

 ### About those unit tests ...